 - Pants that drop below the waist

-- Leggings, spandex, or tights are not permitted unless worn under an outer garment that complies with dress code requirements
+- Leggings, spandex, or tights are not permitted unless worn under an outer garment that complies with dress code requirements, and is at the knee

 - Shirts that expose cleavage or midriff